Pavel Nedvěd: 2006 World Cup

-The midfielder was persuaded by coach Karel Brückner and his teammates to come out of international retirement in time for the 2006 World Cup qualification playoffs against Norway, in which the Czech Republic qualified for the final tournament for the first time since the breakup of Czechoslovakia.
+Nedvěd was persuaded by coach Karel Brückner and his teammates to come out of international retirement in time for the 2006 World Cup qualification playoffs against Norway, in which the Czech Republic qualified for the final tournament for the first time since the dissolution of Czechoslovakia.
 Although Nedvěd's World Cup participation was jeopardised by a June knee injury, he was able to play.

-The Czechs won the first match of the 2006 World Cup with 3–0 against the United States, but key players were injured.
-They then lost their next two group matches against Ghana and eventual winners Italy, finishing third in their group.
+The Czechs won the first match of the 2006 World Cup 3–0 against the United States, but key players were injured.
+They later lost their next two group matches against Ghana and eventual winners Italy, finishing third in their group.
 Nedvěd's apparent goal at the beginning of the second half in the match against Ghana was ruled offside.
 His shots on goal against Italy were saved by Juventus teammate Gianluigi Buffon.
-Nedvěd again announced his retirement from the international scene before the August 2006 friendly match against Serbia, in which he made his 91st (and final) appearance.
-He refused to reverse his decision before Euro 2008, despite requests from teammates and Brückner.
-In the 91 appearances he made for his national side, Nedvěd scored 18 goals.
+Nedvěd again announced his retirement from the international scene before the August 2006 friendly match against Serbia, in which he made his 91st and final appearance.
+He refused to reverse his decision before Euro 2008 despite requests from teammates and Brückner.
+In total, Nedvěd made 91 appearances and scored 18 goals.